TalaoDAO/sandbox-doc/docs/source/introduction.rst

 |
 The use of a blockhain to support SSI is not mandatory and it is necessary to understand the real relationship between SSI and blockchains :
 Verifiable credentials are totally off-chain data containers.
 The signature of the verifiable credential is integrated into the digital document itself, so it does not require a transaction on a blockchain.
-On the other hand, the latter brings significant added value as a decentralized source of trust for integrity content protection, an example is the link between the DID of an Issuer or a Verifier and their cryptographic materials.
-The data likely to be carried by a decentralized registry are numerous: such as verifiable credential datra model, revocation registries, public issuer keys, trusted issuer and verifier registries and in general some of the data of the **Verifiable Data Regitry**.
+On the other hand, the latter brings significant added value as a decentralized source of trust for integrity content protection.
+An example is the link between the DID of an Issuer or a Verifier and their cryptographic materials.
+The data likely to be carried by a decentralized registry are numerous: such as verifiable credential data model, revocation registries, public issuer keys, trusted issuer and verifier registries.
+See **Verifiable Data Regitry**.

-For a natural person the added value of SSI is huge and it is a game changer compared to other "identity" solutions.
+For a natural person the added value of SSI is huge.
+It is a game changer compared to other "identity solutions".
 An SSI wallet is different from a solution such as the Apple wallet because the user is the sole owner of his wallet and so he can add new credentials to it without asking for authorization from a third party.
-SSI is also different from a solution such as Google Connect or FranceConnect because the user carries his data on him and is able to authenticate with a third party without intermediation.
+SSI is also different from a solution such as Google Connect or FranceConnect (Eidas v1) because the user carries his data on him and is able to authenticate with a third party without intermediation.

 The verifiable credential model of SSI is also an improvment of the X509 certificate format first published in 1988 as authentication materials and identification attributes are now splited into 2 documents (DID Document and verifiable credentials) allowing simple key rotation and multiple asociations for long term use.